-First Offense: 10 day suspension (Police referral) Second Offense: Expulsion (Police referral)
+First Offense: 10 day suspension and referral to the Superintendent for further consequences

+Second Offense: Expulsion and referral to the Superintendent

 B. SALE OR DISTRIBUTION OF OTHER CONTROLLED SUBSTANCES

 Attempting to sell or give away controlled substances, alcoholic beverages, or drug paraphernalia, or products represented to be such.
 (Either at school or at school sponsored activities)